 For 2023, our named executive officers, as well as Mr. Manella, were eligible to receive an annual performance award.
 Performance was assessed against targets that were established and corresponding bonuses amounts outlined in the employment agreement.
 The performance target is based off of a budgeted value of "EBITDA," defined as earnings before interest, taxes, depreciation and amortization and, for the avoidance of doubt, calculated net of all compensation or bonuses required to be paid under the employment agreement and any other employment agreement or bonus plan of the Company (the "Target").
 The performance bonus is calculated based on a percentage of the "Target Bonus," which is defined for Mr. Charles and Mr. Milgrim as 100% of base salary and Mr. D'Alessandro and Mr. Manella as 50% of base salary.
-The performance bonus would be achieved based upon the following scale: for EBITDA of less than 85% of the Target, no performance bonus; for EBITDA of 85% of the Target Bonus on a straight line basis; for EBITDA of 100% of the Target, a performance bonus equal to 50% to 100% to 100% to 110% of the Target, a performance bonus equal to 100% to 100% of the Target, a performance bonus equal to 100% to 100% of the Target, a performance bonus equal to 100% to 150% of the Target Bonus on a straight line basis; and for EBITDA of 110% or more of the Target, a performance bonus equal to 150% of the Target Bonus.
+The performance bonus would be achieved based upon the following scale: for EBITDA of less than 85% of the Target, no performance bonus; for EBITDA of 85% of the Target Bonus on a straight line basis; for EBITDA of 100% of the Target, a performance bonus equal to 50% to 100% of the Target Bonus on a straight line basis; for EBITDA of 100% to 150% of the Target, a performance bonus equal to 100% to 150% of the Target, a performance bonus equal to 150% of the Target, a performance bonus equal to 150% of the Target Bonus.